jatinarora2702/Research-Text-Summarization/README.md

 **Target Sequence:** Extractive summary of the text

 Hence, we use **LSTM (Long Short Term Memory)** based RNNs (Recurrent Neural Networks) with **Attention Mechanism** for the task since research text has lot of long-term dependencies among the various sections of the paper.
 Attention mechanism models focussing on some portion of the input text more than the others at different instances of time.
+During training, the abstract of the input research paper is the target output.

 # Major Challenge